Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 <br/>

 This implementation reaches into `newStudent` and grabs the values of `nameData` and `emailData` specifically... not `name`, or `newName`, or anything else!
-We should keep in mind that this function expects `newStudent` to have the keys exactly named `nameData` and `emailData`.
+When we reach the point where we are calling `addStudentData`, we'll keep in mind that this function expects its parameter `newStudent` to have the keys exactly named `nameData` and `emailData`.

 <br/>

-If we want to change the name of the expected keys, we should refactor `App`'s definition of `addStudentData`.
+We didn't *have* to name the keys of `newStudent` this way.
+We could have named them anything we wanted!
+But naming the keys `nameData` and `emailData` matches the shape of our existing student data, and makes it easier to understand what the function expects.

 ### !end-callout